aristanetworks/CloudEOS/terraform/README.md

 terraform destroy -var-file=../input_vars.tfvars
 ```

 # LINUX host for testing : Setting username and password

 The Linux host comes with iperf3 installed.
-The Linux host isn't accessible from Internet so you will have to login to edge router, then to leaf and then finally to the host.
-To login to host you can use various steps listed below:
+The Linux host isn't accessible from the Internet so you will have to login through the edge and the leaf routers.
+To login to the host you can use one of the following methods
+to access the hosts.

 ## Using pem file
-Copy the pem file to the cloudeos then ssh to device using pem file.
+Copy the pem file to the host and then ssh to the device using pem file.

 ## Using default username
-If you have not provided a custom username and passwd in terraform host
-module then you can login to the host using "cloudeos" username and "cloudeos1234!" password.
+If you have not provided a custom username and password ( see below ) to the terraform host module, then you can login to the host using "cloudeos" username and "cloudeos1234!" password.

 ## Using custom username and password
-To setup a custom username and password, you need to set the below variables in host terraform module.
+To setup a custom username and password, you need to set the following variables in the host terraform module.

 ```
 username = "foo"
 passwd = "$1$SaltSalt$YhgRYajLPrYevs14poKBQ0"
 ```

-The above password is generated from plain-test password "secret" using a salt "SaltSalt" usign the following command.
+The above password is generated from plain-test password "secret" using a salt "SaltSalt" using the following command.

 ```
 openssl passwd -1 -salt SaltSalt secret